nelson123-lab/Swiftlex/Text Summarization/Readme.md

 Here we are going to use BART to do the Text Summarization.
-Steps involved
+Steps involved for implementing a SUmmarization technique are:-
-To use large language models (LLMs) for text summarization, you can fine-tune a pre-trained model on a summarization dataset.
+1. To use large language models (LLMs) for text summarization, you can fine-tune a pre-trained model on a summarization dataset.
 Here's a general overview of the steps involved:

 Dataset: Obtain a suitable dataset for text summarization.
 This dataset should consist of pairs of source texts (longer documents) and their corresponding summaries (shorter texts).
 Commonly used datasets for text summarization include CNN/DailyMail, Gigaword, or custom domain-specific datasets.